aimms/how-to/Articles/85/85-using-axll-library.rst

 ..
 Overview

 The AimmsXLLibrary can communicate with Excel files in server environments where Excel is not installed.
-This is particularly useful when you deploy applications on AIMMS PRO which is typically installed on a machine with no Office / Excel instance.
+This is particularly useful when you deploy applications on AIMMS Cloud which is typically installed on a machine with no Office / Excel instance.

 The workflow for integrating external Excel files with your AIMMS model is illustrated below.